imakira/espoir/README.md

 ## TODO

--   English to French Support
+-   [DONE] English to French Support
 -   Conjugations of a Verb